dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 https://learn.adafruit.com/ez-make-oven?view=all#the-toaster-oven, under chapter "Solder Paste Profiles".
 The new solder profile json file should be put under folder ```profiles```.
 * All set and click "Start" button to start the reflow soldering procress.
+* If you wish to re-calibrate either the temperature curve or touch screen, click the 'Calibration' button on the screen, and choose from the popup window.
+And follow the on-screen instruction.

 [lv]:https://github.com/littlevgl/lv_binding_micropython
 [oven]:https://www.aliexpress.com/item/4000151934943.html